Operated by the Fort Nelson Historical Society

-Marl, the first curator, continues his role today and is often the first one there in the morning and last to leave at night.
+Marl, the first curator, who sadly passed away on June 30th 2021 held this role until the day of his passing.
+He was often the first one here in the morning and last to leave at night.
 The museum and everything in it is Marl's passion and life's work.
 His dedication ensures the museum will be enjoyed by future generations for many years to come.
 In 1957, when the Alaska Highway was just a trail, Marl Brown was working as a mechanic for the Canadian Army at the Mile 245 maintenance camp.

 Seeing many items being thrown away, Marl started saving them.
 By the 1970's he had acquired so much stuff that a museum was needed.